 - DON’T hesitate to seek help.
 The TLDEF offers a phone number you can call for assistance, and you probably know of local organizations you can reach out to.

 Like most plastic surgeons, we can’t accept insurance coverage as payment for a variety of reasons.
-Our staff is very experienced at helping patients get the maximum benefit possible, however, and we will be very pleased to help you apply for reimbursement.
+Our staff is very experienced in helping patients get the maximum benefit possible, however, and we will be very pleased to help you apply for reimbursement.

 A consultation about all aspects of transgender surgery in New York, including insurance coverage, is a good place to start.
 If you are pre-approved by your carrier, so much the better.
 If not, we can discuss strategy during your appointment.